-- (1) Arrival inspections must include: - a) Collection of original CITES documentation. - b) Checking the shipment for plants or other hitchhiker organisms and the supervision of their destruction by treatment with steam treatment, incineration or another method approved by the Inspector. - c) Correlating the commercial fish list documents with the number (as close as possible) and species of ornamental fish and marine invertebrates. - d) Checking for the presence of non-approved ornamental fish and marine invertebrate species. - e) Inspect the ornamental fish and marine invertebrates for any signs of disease. - f) Verification of the number of fish remaining from previous shipments. - (2) Within 48 hours of arrival, weekly and prior to the last Inspector visit, the operator must forward records of fish mortality and any necessary evidence (see 3.6.4) required by the Inspector such as clinical signs, treatments and water parameters.
+- Arrival inspections must include: - a) Collection of original CITES documentation. - b) Checking the shipment for plants or other hitchhiker organisms and the supervision of their destruction by treatment with steam treatment, incineration or another method approved by the Inspector. - c) Correlating the commercial fish list documents with the number (as close as possible) and species of ornamental fish and marine invertebrates. - d) Checking for the presence of non-approved ornamental fish and marine invertebrate species. - e) Inspect the ornamental fish and marine invertebrates for any signs of disease. - f) Verification of the number of fish remaining from previous shipments. - The Inspector shall make as many visits as considered necessary, but the minimum number of visits is: - a) For fresh water ornamental fish that are susceptible to risk organisms in Part 2 of the MPI Import Health Standard: Ornamental Fish and Marine Invertebrates, at least three times during the quarantine period: - i) On arrival.
+This visit may be performed up to 24 hours following arrival, at the discretion of the Inspector. - ii) Mid-quarantine at 7-21 days post arrival; - iii) Within 48 hours prior to release. - b) For other ornamental fish and marine invertebrates, at least two times during the guarantine period: